Bulletproof vest

-A bulletproof vest, also known as a ballistic vest or a bullet-resistant vest, is an item of body armor that helps absorb the impact and reduce or stop penetration to the torso from firearm-fired projectiles and fragmentation from explosions.
-The vest may come in a soft form, as worn by many police officers, prison guards, security guards, and some private citizens, used to protect against stabbing attacks or light projectiles, using metallic or para-aramid components.
-Soldiers, police tactical units, marines, and special operations forces wear hard armors, either in conjunction with soft armor or alone, to protect against rifle ammunition or fragmentation.
+A bulletproof vest, also known as a ballistic vest or bullet-resistant vest, is a type of body armor designed to absorb impact and prevent the penetration of firearm projectiles and explosion fragments to the torso.
+The vest can be either soft—as worn by police officers, security personnel, prison guards, and occasionally private citizens to protect against stabbing attacks or light projectiles—or hard, incorporating metallic or para-aramid components.
+Soldiers and police tactical units typically wear hard armour, either alone or combined with soft armour, to protect against rifle ammunition or fragmentation.
+Additional protection includes trauma plates for blunt force and ceramic inserts for high-caliber rounds.
+Bulletproof vests have evolved over centuries, from early designs like those made for knights and military leaders to modern-day versions.
+Early ballistic protection used materials like cotton and silk, while contemporary vests employ advanced fibers and ceramic plates.

 History

 Early modern era

-In 1538, Francesco Maria della Rovere commissioned Filippo Negroli to create a bulletproof vest.
-In 1561, Maximilian II, Holy Roman Emperor is recorded as testing his armor against gun-fire.
-Similarly, in 1590 Sir Henry Lee expected his Greenwich armor to be "pistol proof".
+In 1538, Duke Francesco Maria della Rovere, a condottiero, commissioned Filippo Negroli to create a bulletproof vest.
+In 1561, Maximilian II, Holy Roman Emperor is recorded as testing his armour against gun-fire.
+Similarly, in 1590 Henry Lee of Ditchley expected his Greenwich armour to be "pistol proof".
 Its actual effectiveness was controversial at the time.

-During the English Civil War Oliver Cromwell's Ironside cavalry were equipped with Capeline helmets and musket-proof cuirasses which consisted of two layers of armor plate (in later studies involving X-ray a third layer was discovered which was placed in between the outer and inner layer).
+During the English Civil War, Oliver Cromwell's Ironside cavalry were equipped with lobster-tailed pot helmet and musket-proof cuirasses which consisted of two layers of armour plating.
 The outer layer was designed to absorb the bullet's energy and the thicker inner layer stopped further penetration.
-The armor would be left badly dented but still serviceable.
+The armour would be left badly dented but still serviceable.